Metropolis GZM: Rail transportation

 The agglomeration boasts the highest density of railway lines in Poland.
 Katowice Train Station is the 8th busiest passenger station in the country, handling 11.9 million passengers in 2017 (up from 10.6 million in 2014), which corresponds to 32,800 passengers per day.
 Gliwice is the second-busiest station in the metropolis, with 10,300 passengers per day.

 Regional and metropolitan trains are operated by Koleje Śląskie.
 Most national and international trains are operated by Polish State Railways.
 Gliwice and Katowice are connected to Warsaw by a fast Express Intercity Premium train (commonly called Pendolino, after the train model that operates this line).
 Other major cities to which the metropolis is directly connected to by trains include Berlin, Prague, Vienna, Budapest and Bratislava.

-A large tram interurban network called the Silesian Interurbans still exists today connecting the urban areas of the Upper Silesia.
+A large tram interurban network called the Silesian Interurbans still exists today connecting the urban areas of the Upper Silesia and Dąbrowa Basin.
 It is one of the largest interurban networks in Europe.